 Molecular docking is the most pragmatic approach to use protein structures for ligand discovery.
-Nothwithstanding numerous successes, molecular docking remains challenging.
-Our work focuses on lowering the barriers to using molecular docking, particularly for non-specialists.
+Notwithstanding numerous successes, the technique remains difficult to use for novices and is tricky even for experts.
+DOCK Blaster is our attempt to lower the barriers to using molecular docking.

 - DOCK Blaster - blaster.docking.org - a free web portal for non-covalent molecular docking.